13Bytes/eInkCalendar/README.md

   ```
   Set `Auto-On when USB 5V is connected` to `No`.

+  Also on these settings choose  `Synchronize with network time`and `Write RTC time to system`.

   The software installs a webserver for configuring the Witty (the script ./wittyPi.sh seems to have the same functionality).
 The configuration for the server assumes that is installed in /home/pi/uwi, if not please change `~/uwi/uwi.conf`.
   Also if don't want a "public" webserver without access control you can remove it by running and restarting your device:
   ```sh